pallets-eco/flask-admin/doc/quickstart.rst

             return login.current_user.is_authenticated()

-Menu is generated dynamically, so you can implement policy-based security and conditionally allow or disallow access to parts of the administrative interface.
+You can implement policy-based security, conditionally allow or disallow access to parts of the administrative interface and if user does not have access to the view, he won't see menu item as well.

 Generating URLs
 ---------------

 Internally, view classes work on top of Flask blueprints, so you can use `url_for` with a dot prefix to get URL to a local view::

+    from flask import url_for

     class MyView(BaseView):
         @expose('/')